JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 Installation and Deploying
 --------------------------

-The JavaTMP-User-Starter project folder structure is the same as JavaTMP-Java-Ajax-Starter one with the following main contents of its folder root:
+The JavaTMP-User-Starter project folder structure is the same as JavaTMP-Java-Ajax one with the following main contents of its folder root:
 ```
 ./JavaTMP-User-Starter
 |---.eslintrc (ESLint plugin configuration file which contains directive and parameters to gulp-eslint gulp plugin)